 Found with deep, open wounds/burning skin on the top of her head, Frankie's skin needed 2 months of intensive treatment to recover.
-Presently, she lives in a ROLDA shelter where she is protected from abuses and cruelty.
+Adopted in Sweden.

 Found on a construction site, with a severe open wound, older than a week, which put not only her leg but her life in danger.
 The leg was successfully saved.

 Abandoned at the edge of the road, covered in tar,Hera went through some difficult times, even if she’s still at the beginning of her life.
 Thanks to our supporters, she is better and ready to start a new life in Finland.

 Puppy saved from a pile of trash.
 He was weak, underweight and infested with mange to top it off.
 Unfortunately, one of his eyes couldn’t be saved.

 Found on a pile of garbage, from where she was saved along with 3 other puppies.
 All of the puppies had frostbite.
 After an eye removal surgery, Chasmine was adopted in Sweden.

 Found with a severely infected leg fracture.
 The limb had to be amputated to save the dog’s life.
 Nabi was adopted in Switzerland.

-A senior dog that was full of parasites, that was abandoned to die.
-Found severely dehydrated.
+A senior dog found severely dehydrated, full of parasites, that was abandoned to die.
 Homer was adopted in Switzerland.

 Dog rescued with a severe eye infection.
 Luckily we arrived in time to save her eye.
 Presently, Pufi lives at the ROLDA small sanctuary.

 Searing pain spread like wild fire through Lori's haunches and tail.
 Running away was impossible because he had a broken leg.
 Presently, he is at the ROLDA sanctuary.

 Rescued with a big tumor on his belly which needed immediate removal.
 Presently, this beautiful boy lives in Switzerland.

 Found in a village, with a severely infected wound located in her neck area.
 After treatment, this very friendly, obedient girl was adopted in Switzerland.

 Abandoned on streets with a severely injured eye, which couldn't be saved.
 She lives now in Switzerland.